-Commissioned in 1962, the existing bridge is now obsolete.
-The deck and the concrete have been badly damaged by corrosion mainly caused by deicing salts over the years, while the traffic is now much higher than what the bridge was designed for.
-Maintenance is more and more expensive just to keep it in service
+Commissioned in 1962, the existing bridge was obsolete.
+The deck and the concrete had been badly damaged by corrosion mainly caused by deicing salts over the years, while the traffic is now much higher than what the bridge was designed for.
+Maintenance is more and more expensive just to keep it in service.

-The new bridge will be built of reinforced concrete.
+The new bridge has been built of reinforced concrete.
 New features include higher traffic capacity, lanes for public transportation vehicles (such a light rail service), larger clearances for ships above the seaway and an elegant design.

-Some 15000T of 2304 duplex stainless steel rebar will be used to resist corrosion by de-icing salts in the critical areas.
+Some 15000T of 2304 duplex stainless steel rebar has been used to resist corrosion by de-icing salts in the critical areas.